 - Including or excluding a trust badge

 - The color of your “Add to Cart” button

-Once you’ve generated a few testing ideas, follow this Airtable guide on building out a testing process.
+Once you’ve generated a few testing ideas, work on building out a testing process.
 With a repeatable experimentation system, you’ll be able to consistently run tests and improve your product pages.

 5. Use Exit-Intent Pop-Ups